 Fellowships for doctoral positions

-The Collaborative Research Center SFB 974 “Communication and System Relevance in Liver Injury and Regeneration” (Spokesman: Prof. Dr. D. Häussinger) announces open positions for Doctoral Dissertations in the field of Liver Research.
+The Collaborative Research Center SFB 974 “Communication and System Relevance in Liver Injury and Regeneration” (Spokesperson: Prof. Dr. D. Häussinger) announces open positions for Doctoral Dissertations in the field of Liver Research.

 MD Scholarships in 2018 and 2019

 in the Integrated Research Training Group of the Collaborative Research Center SFB 974